xHotShotsx/Typology/Socionics/Intertype Relations/Intertype Relations - Group Cohomology.md

 ## $E_{16}$ Set Models

-A set model can be represented
+A set model can be described as a function model

 # References